 The service of a Statutory Nuisance Abatement Notice entitles private landlords to apply for a Northern Ireland Housing Executive Repair Grant.

 Under the Private Tenancies (Northern Ireland) Order 2006 if the Council is satisfied that a privately rented dwelling is unfit to live in, we may serve a Notice of Unfitness on the owner of the property if this is the most appropriate course of action.
 The Council will write to the landlord in the first instance advising what steps are required to make the house fit.
 If the landlord does not agree to do the works the Council will issue a Notice of Unfitness.
 This Notice will specify the works required and a timescale within which the works must be completed.

 If the Council deems the house unfit, this does not mean that the tenant must vacate the property unless extensive works are required that may require the tenant to vacate the dwelling temporarily.

 If a Landlord refuses to comply with a Notice of Unfitness the penalty for the offence can be a fine of up to £2,500.

-If the dwelling was built before 1 January 1945, and is unfit, the Council will notify the Department of Social Development’s Rent Officer, who may reduce the rent payable on the dwelling.
+If the dwelling was built before 1 January 1945, and is unfit, the Council will notify the Department for Communities’ Rent Officer, who may reduce the rent payable on the dwelling.

 A Notice of Unfitness can also be issued on post-1945 dwellings, but the rent will not be controlled.
-For further information on rent control contact the Department of Social Development.
+For further information on rent control contact the Department for Communities.